graniticio/granitic/doc/tutorial/007-database-write.md

 ## Next

-The next tutorial covers the [writing of data to an RDBMS](007-database-write.md)
+The next tutorial covers [sharing validation rules](008-shared-validation.md) between endpoints and using custom Granitic components to validate fields.